YagoCrispim/rinha_de_compiler_lua/README.md

 # lua-rinha-interpreter

-AST interpreter for Rinha de compilers
+An interpreter for ".rinha" files.
+Made for "Rinha de Compiladores" using Lua